Does Alternative Housing Suit Your Lifestyle?

 Tiny Homes

-Unless you’re claustrophobic, tiny homes can be a great alternative to conventional housing options.
+Unless you get claustrophobic, tiny homes can be a great alternative to conventional housing options.
 According to Vice, a tiny home can cost anywhere between $23,000 and $60,000, depending on whether you construct it yourself or hire a professional builder.
 Though comparable to studio apartments in size, minimalist homeowners seem to really love them.
 It’s even grown so popular that HGTV introduced the “Tiny House Hunters” series and the state of Georgia recently approved construction for a tiny house neighborhood in Clarkston.

 While the obvious benefits that come with owning a tiny home include reduced energy usage, housing costs, and environmental impact, the lack of personal space and cramped living quarters are frequent issues amongst owners.
 Standard tiny homes typically offer less than 400 sq. ft., meaning it’s probably comfortable for one or two people to live in at a time.